 The term ‘The Big Apple’ was coined by the touring jazz musicians of the 1930s.
 They used the slang expression ‘apple’ for any town or city; therefore, playing New York City was to play the big time.

 The peel of citrus fruit is bitter and not very appetizing when raw.
 But, adds great taste and health benefits when dried and added to tea.
 The citrus peel contains vitamins, minerals, fiber, and powerful antioxidants.
 It belongs to a group of plant chemicals called flavonoids, which can lower LDL cholesterol levels.

 A member of the mallow family, Hibiscus, brings a sweet mellow taste and harmony to this blend.
 Hibiscus is very popular to blend with other fruits and flowers because of the beautiful color of the infused sepals.
 It has a cooling effect on the body.
 Hibiscus is high in Vitamin C, also with calcium, niacin, riboflavin, and iron.
 In Folklore medicine, Hibiscus is said to reduce cholesterol and act as a mild diuretic.

 Rose Hip Peel

 Prepare Peach Paradise using one teaspoon per 8 oz of water.
 Fruit tisanes release quite a lot of flavor, so experiment until you find your personal preference.
 Use boiling water and an infusion time of up to 12 minutes.
-Infuse the tea longer for more depth of flavor and color.
-Add the spent bits to yogurt for a bit a flavor and texture.
+Infuse the peach paradise tea longer for more depth of flavor and color.
+Add the spent bits to yogurt for a bit of flavor and texture.

 Try blending with our Nilgiri black tea for delicious iced tea.
 Don’t forget if you are placing over ice, increasing the amount of tea, or reducing the amount of water.
-Add a slice of succulent peach to finish and enjoy!
+Add a slice of succulent peach to finish and enjoy your peach paradise!